cs-fullstack-2019-fall/python-review2-cw-marcus-demetria-kandise/README.md

+I know it's difficult to split this assignment three ways but it looks like 90% of the work is in kandice.py.
+Try to split the work up a little more evenly in the future.
+Your functions should be called inside of a loop with conditions.
+Score : 2
 # python-review2-cw

 Create a task list.
 A user is presented with the text below.
 Let them select an option to list all of their tasks, add a task to their list, delete a task, or quit the program.
 Make each option a different function in your program.
 Do <strong>NOT</strong> use Google.
 Do <strong>NOT</strong> use other students.
 Try to do this on your own.